WolfgangErb/LSphere/README.md

 Description
 -----------

-The package LSphere contains a Matlab-implementation for spectral interpolation on the node points LS of spherical Lissajous curves.
-The description of the spherical Lissajous curves, the point sets LS and the spectral interpolation scheme can be found in [1].
+The package LSphere contains a Matlab-implementation to calculate a spectral interpolation on the sphere from data given on the nodes of spherical Lissajous curves.
+The description of the spherical
+Lissajous curves, the Lissajous node sets and the spectral interpolation scheme can be found in [1].

 <br><br>